Posterior Meta-Replay for Continual Learning: Related Work

-\paragraph{Bayesian neural networks.} Neural networks are expressive enough to fit almost any data \cite{zhang:2017:understanding:deep:learning}.
-Given that they are often employed in an overparametrized regime, it seems implausible to assume that a single model $\mathbf{w}$ that matches the underlying ground truth $p(\mathbf{Y} \mid \mathbf{w}, \mathbf{X}) \approx p(\mathbf{Y} \mid \mathbf{X})$ with high fidelity can be identified from limited data.
-Based on this insight, Bayesian statistics considers a distribution over models rather than committing to a single one.
-This distribution is called the \textit{posterior parameter distribution} $p(\mathbf{W} \mid \mathcal{D}) \propto p(\mathcal{D} \mid \mathbf{W}) \, p(\mathbf{W})$ which weights models based on their ability to fit the data (via the likelihood $p(\mathcal{D} \mid \mathbf{W})$) by considering only plausible models according to prior knowledge $p(\mathbf{W})$.
-Predictions can be made within this framework via marginalization over models (for an introduction see \citet{mackay2003itila}).
-Bayesian neural networks (BNN) apply this formalism and, for practical reasons, only the network's parameters $\mathbf{w}$ undergo a Bayesian treatment while hyperparameters like architecture are chosen deterministically \cite{mackay:1992:practical}.
+\textbf{Bayesian neural networks.} Because neural networks are expressive enough to fit almost any data \cite{zhang:2017:understanding:deep:learning} and are often deployed in an overparametrized regime, it is implausible to expect that any single solution obtained from limited data generalizes to the ground truth $p(\mathbf{Y} \mid \mathbf{w}, \mathbf{X}) \approx p(\mathbf{Y} \mid \mathbf{X})$ almost everywhere on $p(x)$.
+By contrast, Bayesian statistics considers a distribution over models, explicitly handling uncertainty to acknowledge data insufficiencies.
+This distribution is called the \textit{posterior parameter distribution} $p(\mathbf{W} \mid \mathcal{D}) \propto p(\mathcal{D} \mid \mathbf{W}) \, p(\mathbf{W})$, which weights models based on their ability to fit the data (via the likelihood $p(\mathcal{D} \mid \mathbf{W})$), while considering only plausible models according to the prior $p(\mathbf{W})$.
+Predictions are made by marginalizing over models (for an introduction see \citet{mackay2003itila}).
+Bayesian neural networks (BNN) apply this formalism to network parameters $\mathbf{w}$, whereas for practical reasons hyperparameters like architecture are chosen deterministically \cite{mackay:1992:practical}.